QuantEcon/lecture-source-py/source/rst/amss.rst

 Overview
 ==========

-In :doc:`an earlier lecture <opt_tax_recur>` we described a model of optimal taxation with state-contingent debt due to Robert E. Lucas, Jr.,  and Nancy Stokey  :cite:`LucasStokey1983`
+In :doc:`an earlier lecture<opt_tax_recur>`, we described a model of optimal taxation with state-contingent debt due to Robert E. Lucas, Jr.,  and Nancy Stokey  :cite:`LucasStokey1983`

 Aiyagari, Marcet, Sargent, and Seppälä :cite:`AMSS_2002`  (hereafter, AMSS) studied optimal taxation in a model without state-contingent debt

 In this lecture, we

 * describe assumptions and equilibrium concepts

 * solve the model

 * implement the model numerically

 * conduct some policy experiments

 * compare outcomes with those in a corresponding complete-markets model

 We begin with an introduction to the model